usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 NOTE: The Guidance and Section-by-Section Analysis for the updates made by the Pool Extension Final Rule can be found at: <a href="regs2010/ADAregs2012/finalrule_existingpools_FR_may21.htm">https://www.ada.gov/regs2010/ADAregs2012/finalrule_existingpools_FR_may21.htm</a>.

-## Title III Regulations <br />ADA Amendments Act Final Rule Guidance and Section-by-Section Analysis
+## Title III Regulations ADA Amendments Act Final Rule Guidance and Section-by-Section Analysis

-### APPENDIX E - GUIDANCE TO REVISIONS TO ADA TITLE II AND TITLE III REGULATIONS REVISING THE MEANING AND INTERPRETATION OF THE DEFINITION OF &quot;DISABILITY&quot; AND OTHER PROVISIONS IN ORDER TO INCORPORATE THE REQUIREMENTS OF THE ADA AMENDMENTS ACT
+**APPENDIX E - GUIDANCE TO REVISIONS TO ADA TITLE II AND TITLE III REGULATIONS REVISING THE MEANING AND INTERPRETATION OF THE DEFINITION OF &quot;DISABILITY&quot; AND OTHER PROVISIONS IN ORDER TO INCORPORATE THE REQUIREMENTS OF THE ADA AMENDMENTS ACT**

 For guidance providing a section-by-section analysis of the revisions to 28 CFR parts 35 and 36 published on August 11, 2016, see appendix C of 28 CFR part 35.

 ## Title III Regulations Movie Captioning and Audio Description Final Rule Guidance and Section-by-Section Analysis

-## Appendix F to Part 36—Guidance and Section-by-Section Analysis
+### Appendix F to Part 36—Guidance and Section-by-Section Analysis

-### Section 36.303(g)(1) Definitions
+#### Section 36.303(g)(1) Definitions

 In the Notice of Proposed Rulemaking, 79 FR 44976 (Aug.
 1, 2014) (NPRM), the Department proposed &sect; 36.303(g)(1), which set forth definitions for certain terms specifically referenced in paragraph (g).
 The Department sought public comment on these proposed definitions.